kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/multitenancy.md

 Only AWSClusters that are created in one of the Identity's allowed namespaces can use that Identity.
 `allowedNamespaces` are defined by providing either a list of namespaces or label selector to select namespaces.

+Note that the `capa-eks-control-plane-system` namespace will need to be included in the allow namespace list and/or have labels added to allow access to identities used by AWSClusters.

 ### Examples

 An empty `allowedNamespaces` indicates that the Identity can be used by all namespaces.